Byabasaija/chatapi/README.md

 ## License

-The Full Stack FastAPI Template is licensed under the terms of the MIT license.
+The ChatAPI project is licensed under the terms of the MIT license.